 Digital Transformation In The Supply Chain

-From the factory floor to the front office, Enterprise Resource Planning and Customer Relationship Management software platforms are producing strong, measurable gains in efficiency that are feeding directly to both the top and bottom lines in small, medium and enterprise-level companies around the world.
+There is not a single area in the manufacturing process that has not been affected by the “Industry 4.0” digital revolution.
+From the factory floor to the front office, Enterprise Resource Planning and Customer Relationship Management software platforms are facilitating measurable efficiency gains which, in turn, benefit top and bottom lines in small, medium, and enterprise-level companies around the world.

 Data is useless unless it’s analyzed.
 It’s like a guitar that’s never played; there’s no music.

 Supply Chains Newly Powered by ERP and CRM

 Here, the power of ERP/CRM software integrations comes to the fore.
 Minute by minute, AI-powered algorithms collect hoards of data from each ‘link’ in the supply chain, then analyze the compiled information for key insights and recommendations.

 A clear example of how such a data-linked and data-driven supply chain can benefit a manufacturer can be found in weather predictions.